 I serve as the Treasurer for Augusta Dog Adoptions and also care for hospice fosters.
 I share my home with my four legged children: Rose the pit bull, Luke the Mountain Fiest/Mountain Cur mix, and three cats named Sylvia, Fat Mittens, and Jorge.

-Sally Williams, President
+Sally Williams, Board Member

 My passion in life is Border Collies.
 I recently had to say good bye to my prize rescue Border Collie, Skylark (pictured).
 We shared many years together, and among my fondest memories are when Skylark was able to advance to the highest level of agility in AKC, MACH Skylark (Master Agility Champion).
 My other rescue Border Collie is East of Eden.
 She just turned 9 and is a very high drive, crazy Border Collie.